 Single-family residences in Cape Fear Station have different requirements for each lot type.
-The lot types with the "Lot Designation Sheet" can be found in Appendix C - Cape Fear Station.
+Please refer to the Cape Fear Station Lot Designation Sheets.

 Once you know the lot type you can find the specific requirements for each lot.
 The lot types for Cape Fear Station take precedence over general BHA requirements.
 Each lot type has a minimum and maximum heated square footage requirement.
 (The 25% grading and building footprint rule and the 30% heated rule do not apply) The homes will also be limited in size by impervious coverage restrictions.
 This is the area of the property covered by structures or materials that do not allow water to penetrate or percolate into the ground.
 The maximum impervious coverage for each lot is set forth in the Covenants.